ua-snap/cmip6-utils/transfers/README.md

 ## Target CMIP6 Dataset

-SNAP has worked with collaborators to identify a subset of CMIP6 data that we want to mirror on the ARDN.
+SNAP has worked with collaborators to identify a subset of CMIP6 data that we want to mirror on the ACDN.
 These "requested data" are all outputs contributed under the ScenarioMIP and CMIP activities that satisfy all possible combinations of a particular set of models, scenarios, variables, and sampling frequencies identified as most valuable by our collaborators.
 Requested combinations are stored in `config.py`.

 These requested data cover an historical to end-of-century time period, with the historical data coming from the CMIP activity and the projected data coming from the ScenarioMIP activity.
 We are currently only concerned with accessing a single variant for each model, so a portion of this pipeline is dedicated to determining the variant that provides maximum coverage amongst the aformentioned combinations.
 The target data (i.e. the files that are actually available in current ESGF holdings) will be a subset of the requested data, as there are gaps in representation at each level (e.g. if certain model x scenario x variable x frequency combinations are missing from the holdings).
 The requested data combinations are subject to change as we continue to communicate with collaborators about what is available and what is important to their work.